TheOdinProject/curriculum/getting_hired/applying_and_interviewing/handling_an_offer.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Learn how to handle an offer.
+- Learn how to handle an offer and negotiate.

 ### Handling an Offer